-- (4) The economies of China and East Asia are partially de-coupled from the U..S. and Europe. - (5) Chinese household savings rates are not too high they are comparable to those of Chinese households in Hong Kong and Taiwan.
-Household consumption can increase significantly only with significant increases in household income. - (6) The Chinese economy will not have any labour shortages for at least three decades or more, until around 2040, when surplus labour will begin to disappear in the Chinese economy and real unskilled, entry-level wage rates will begin to rise.
-Lawrence J. Lau

-(7) Chinese economic power will not be comparable to that of the United States for at least a couple of decades, perhaps even longer.
+- (4) The economies of China and East Asia are partially de-coupled from the U.S. and Europe.
+Thus, it should be able to survive financial crises in, and effectively de-couple partially from, the European and U.S. economies.
+The Chinese economy should be able to continue growing at an average rate of 8 percent per annum for at least another couple of decades, driven by its own strong economic fundamentals and based on its own domestic internal demand. - (5) Chinese household savings rates are not too high-they are comparable to those of ethnically Chinese households in Hong Kong and Taiwan.
+It is the national savings rate that may have been too high.
+Chinese household consumption can increase significantly only with significant increases in Chinese household income. - (6) The Chinese economy will not face any labour shortages for at least three decades or more, until around 2040, when surplus labour will begin to disappear in the Chinese economy and the real wage rates of unskilled, entry-level labour will begin to rise. - (7) Chinese economic power will not be comparable to that of the United States for at least a couple of decades, perhaps even longer.
 Chinese GDP will probably catch up with U.S. GDP in approximately 20 years.
-It will probably take another twenty years, till the middle of this Century, for Chinese per capita GDP to reach a level comparable to that of U.S. per capita GDP.
+It will probably take at least another twenty years, till the middle of this Century, for Chinese per capita GDP to reach a level comparable to that of U.S. per capita GDP.